 Discuss the following in pairs or in small groups

 1. ‘Luck is necessary for success in life’.

-Many people believe that luck is important whereas many others believe in hardwork.
+Many people believe that luck is important, whereas many others believe in hard work.
 All the people who believe in luck also work hard.
-They believe that by doing our best God will provide us with good things in life.
-Similarly, there are a few people who blame their fate for things which happen in their lives and do not take any steps to change it.
+They believe that by doing our best, God will provide us with good things in life.
+Similarly, there are a few people who blame their fate for things which happen in their lives and do not take any steps to change them.
 People who believe that hard work is more important than luck have the power to change their future.
-So, people may come across many beliefs around them but it completely depends on what they believe in.
+So, people may come across many beliefs around them, but it completely depends on what they believe in.

 2. Although Paul’s mother liked to be rich she did not approve of betting on horses.

 Hester foolishly wished to be richer but was not able to materialise or achieve her dreams.
 She blamed her husband for being unlucky.
 She was one among the humans who did not tread a specific path.
 She used to live a lavish life and blamed her husband for the low income.
 One appreciable thing about her is that she was not interested in gambling.
 In her conversation with her brother, she remarked that she had seen family members running after it and how it had led to their downfall.
 She asked Paul not to be involved in it and made him promise that he would not think about betting on racing horses anymore.

 3. What were the voices that Paul heard?
 Did they lead him to success in the real sense?